ROSRAIL/cloud-hana-search-demo/README.md

 You can run "HANA Search Demo" application only on the Cloud.

 Running on the Cloud
- - go to your computer's properties, Advanced System Settings, Environment variables and create a new system variable named "NW_CLOUD_SDK_PATH" and enter the path to the directory where you have the downloaded the SAP HANA Cloud SDK to.
  - from command prompt run "mvn clean install" to build war file
  - deploy war file to the cloud
  - navigate to SearchDemoServlet URL, and try the search